ckan/ckan/doc/user-guide.rst

 all publishing functions: datasets can be created, edited, etc by users with the appropriate permissions.

-Normally, each dataset is owned by an "Organization".
-A CKAN instance can have any number of Organizations.
-For example, if CKAN is being used as a data portal by a national government, the Organizations might be different government departments, each of which publishes data.
-Each Organization can have its own workflow and authorizations, allowing it to manage its own publishing process.
+Normally, each dataset is owned by an "organization".
+A CKAN instance can have any number of organizations.
+For example, if CKAN is being used as a data portal by a national government, the organizations might be different government departments, each of which publishes data.
+Each organization can have its own workflow and authorizations, allowing it to manage its own publishing process.

-An Organization's administrators can add add individual users to it, with different roles depending on the level of authorization needed.
-A user in an Organization can create a dataset owned by that Organization.
-In the default setup, this dataset is initially private, and visible only to other users in the same Organization.
+An organization's administrators can add add individual users to it, with different roles depending on the level of authorization needed.
+A user in an organization can create a dataset owned by that organization.
+In the default setup, this dataset is initially private, and visible only to other users in the same organization.
 When it is ready for publication, it can be published at the press of a button.
-This may require a higher authorization level within the Organization.
+This may require a higher authorization level within the organization.

-Datasets cannot normally be created except within Organizations.
-It is possible, however, to set up CKAN to allow datasets not owned by any Organization.
+Datasets cannot normally be created except within organizations.
+It is possible, however, to set up CKAN to allow datasets not owned by any organization.
 Such datasets can be edited by any logged-in user, creating the possibility of a wiki-like datahub.

 .. note::